A Coq Mechanization of JavaScript Regular Expression Semantics: Deriving and Mechanizing New Semantic Properties: Validating the ECMAScript Specification

-Up to this point, our definition of the matcher invariant assumed that the regex matcher functions always progress forward in the string.
-The proof we presented that matchers satisfy the matcher invariant, from which both termination and no failure followed, crucially relied on this property.
+Up to this point, our definition of the matcher invariant assumed that regex matcher functions always progress forward in the string.
+The proof we presented for the matcher invariant, from which both termination and absence of failures followed, crucially relied on this property.

 However, JavaScript regexes include lookbehinds, which traverse the string backwards.
 In the actual specification, the compilation functions take an additional parameter indicating the direction of the compiled matcher, i.e.\ whether it should go through the input string forward or backward.
 This is notably used when compiling lookbehinds: when compiling $\lookbehind{r}$, $r$ is compiled with the direction set to \inlinecode{backward}, regardless of the direction used when compiling the lookbehind.
 In our mechanization, we use a generalized notion of progress $\progress$ that it is parameterized by a direction.
 In the context of the termination of \inlinecode{RepeatMatcher} (\cref{subsec:property_proofs}), the definition of $\remchars{x}$ is also parametrized on the direction.
-Since the repeated matcher always goes in the same direction, our termination argument holds whether the matcher is going forward or backward.
+Since the repeated matcher always goes in the same direction, our termination argument holds whether the matcher goes forward or backward.

-\section{Formally Verifying an Optimization using our Mechanization}
+\section{Formally Verifying an Optimization Using our Mechanization}

-Mechanized semantics open the door to new research, and our mechanization of ECMAScript regexes enables new possibilities for the first time.
-In this section, we present a case study showing that our mechanization can be used to formally verify regex optimizations that are used in widely deployed JavaScript implementations like Irregexp.
+Mechanized semantics open the door to new research.
+In this section, we illustrate this claim with a case study showing that our mechanization can be used to formally verify a regex optimization used in a widely deployed JavaScript implementation, Irregexp.

 \SN{\mathit{SN}}